 - You’re out of work because of the accident

-- You’re still waiting on the outcome of your case
+- You’re still waiting for your case to settle

 - You have no money to see a doctor

-These doctors understand personal injury law and are comfortable with delayed payment arrangements.
+These doctors understand personal injury law and are comfortable with delayed payment.

 🩺 Step 3: You Receive Ongoing Care